bitcoinusacoin/bitcoinusacoin/Source_Install.md

 Ubuntu & Debian
 Dependency Build Instructions

-Build requirements:
+# Build requirements:

+1.

 sudo apt-get install build-essential libtool autotools-dev automake pkg-config bsdmainutils python3

 Now, you can either build from self-compiled depends or install the required dependencies:

+2.

 sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

-BerkeleyDB is required for the wallet.
+3. BerkeleyDB is required for the wallet.
+Install Berkeley DB.

+sudo add-apt-repository ppa:bitcoin/bitcoin
+sudo apt-get update
+sudo apt-get install libdb4.8-dev libdb4.8++-dev

 Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass --with-incompatible-bdb to configure.